csc-training/hip-programming/docs/07-multi-gpu.md

 * process switches the active GPU using `hipSetDevice()` function
 * after selecting the default device, operations such as the following are effective only on the selected GPU:
-    * Memory operations
+    * memory operations
-    * Kernel execution
+    * kernel execution
-    * Streams and events
+    * streams and events
 * asynchronous function calls are required to overlap work

 # Many GPUs per Process.
 Code Example